DanielLin97/FACT-AUDIT/README.md

 The source code for peer review: [An Adaptive Multi-Agent Framework for Dynamic Fact-Checking Evaluation of Large Language Models]

-This novel work provides a fresh perspective from dynamic fact-checking evaluation to audit the capacities of LLMs adaptively.
+This work provides a fresh perspective from dynamic fact-checking evaluation to audit the capacities of LLMs adaptively.

 More information coming soon!
 Stay tuned.